 If you have a loved one that is going to go into treatment or is currently in treatment, it can be difficult to figure out what to say to them to help them through their journey.
-You want to show your support, but you may not know how.
+You want to show your support in helping them recover from alcohol addiction, but you may not know how.

 Here are some information about the types of rehab programmes your loved one may be going through, what to say to support them, and what to expect once they graduate.
 This information will help you to better understand their journey and support them each step of the way.